Profile Monitoring via Eigenvector Perturbation: Background

-In the profile monitoring setting, the monitoring statistic is commonly a summary of a fitted (estimated) profile.
-The choice of monitoring statistics is usually based on a set of assumptions about the underlying structure of the profile and the corresponding method for estimation of $f^t$ in \eqref{eq: intro profile}.
-Performance of the parametric approaches for estimating $f^t$ depends on the parametric assumption on $f^t$ being correct.
-Poor performance can occur if the parametric assumption on unknown $f^t$ is incorrect or misspecified.
-Additionally, a practitioner may only have access to quality data under in-control conditions and may not have any parametric model for out-of-control profiles.
-As such, we consider nonparametric profile monitoring.
-Further, in an attempt to be as general as possible with our assumptions, we allow $f^t$ to be nonlinear.
+For existing profile monitoring methods, the choice of monitoring statistics is usually based on a set of assumptions about the underlying stochastic model of the profile and the corresponding method for estimation of $f^t$ in \eqref{eq: intro profile}.
+Performance of the parametric approaches for estimating $f^t$ depends on the assumptions about the parametric form of $f^t$ and the error distribution of $\epsilon_i^t$.
+Poor performance of such profile monitoring methods (including incorrect $ARL_0$) can occur if the parametric assumptions regarding any of these two modeling components turn out to be incorrect.
+Additionally, in practice, we may only have access to quality historical data at $t=-m+1,\cdots,0$ under IC process, and may not have any information about the parametric models of the OOC profiles and of the functions $f^t$ when $t>\tau$.
+To address these practical challenges, we present below a nonparametric profile monitoring method with a control chart that neither uses any parametric form of the possibly non-linear and unknown $f^t$ nor assumes any parametric distribution of $\epsilon_i^t$ in \eqref{eq: intro profile}.